 However, my relief soon dissipated when I went into my office and saw the adjoining door to the manager's office.
-Now faced with the reality, I knew I needed to leave no stone unturned but as I opened that door, I knew it was not 'just a room'.
+Now faced with the reality, I knew I needed to leave no stone unturned but when I opened that door, I knew it was not 'just a room'.
 I was overwhelmed by the hostility I felt going in there.
-I felt consumed by the manager's
+I felt consumed by the manager's smiling, self-satisfied look on her face as she was patting my arm saying I am OK but giving me an employment contract for six months instead of twelve months.
+Effectively after she had just sacked the accountant.